From the attitude that everything had to happen as it was, there is no point in being angry with yourself.

 One could ask the question: Should one (the SELF) change his attitude with a modified goal, which one may create a new?
 Instead of getting angry and scolding about what's going on.

-This goal should be structured like this: "Should I encounter a situation similar to this one again, I will react as much as possible."
+This goal should be structured like this: "Should I encounter a situation similar to this one again, I will react according to the alternative goal."

 If you succeed in doing this, then of course the anger will also decrease in the future.